Bayesian Multi-line Intensity Mapping: Introduction

 In contrast to many aforementioned methods for separating spectral lines in LIM, our approach avoids the common step of projecting the LIM data into 3D comoving space at an assumed central redshift.
 Instead, we directly model the covariance in the native data space, i.e., in the spectral-angular space, where the data covariance ($C_{\ell,\nu\nu'}$) naturally incorporates anisotropic projection, line-line correlations, and the redshift evolution of line intensity and cosmological fluctuations within our formalism.

-To demonstrate our method, we implement it in a simulated survey resembling the SPHEREx deep field configuration with its expected sensitivity, and consider four spectral lines: H$\alpha$, $[$\ion{O}{3}$]$, H$\beta$, and $[$\ion{O}{2}$]$ within the SPHEREx spectral coverage.
-We apply our algorithm on a simulated observed data covariance ($C_{\ell,\nu\nu'}$) and assess the uncertainties with our inference of the input line signals.
+To demonstrate our method, we implement it in a simulated survey resembling the SPHEREx deep-field configuration with its expected sensitivity, and consider four spectral lines--- H$\alpha$, $[$\ion{O}{3}$]$, H$\beta$, and $[$\ion{O}{2}$]$---within the SPHEREx spectral coverage.
+We apply our algorithm to a simulated observed data covariance ($C_{\ell,\nu\nu'}$) and assess the uncertainties with our inference of the input line signals.

 This paper is organized as follows.
 Section~\ref{S:modeling} provides a detailed description of the LIM signal and power spectra.
 Our assumed survey setup and the models for line signals are outlined in Sections~\ref{S:survey_setup} and \ref{S:line_modeling}, respectively.
 Section~\ref{S:algorithm} introduces our inference algorithm.
 The results of applying our technique to mock observed data are presented in Section~\ref{S:results}, followed by additional discussions in Section~\ref{S:discussion}.
-We highlight the unique advantages of our method in Section~\ref{S:unique_advantages}, and provide discussions on the comparison with relevant previous works in Section~\ref{S:compare_previous_works}.
+We highlight the unique advantages of our method in Section~\ref{S:unique_advantages} and provide discussions on comparisons with relevant previous works in Section~\ref{S:compare_previous_works}.
 Future prospects for extending this work are discussed in Section~\ref{S:future_works}, and the conclusion is provided in Section~\ref{S:conclusion}.
 Throughout this work, we assume a flat $\Lambda$CDM cosmology consistent with the measurements from Planck \citep{2020AA...641A...6P}.